byjg/php-anydataset-nosql/docs/AwsDynamoDbKeyValue.md

 ]
 ```

-and a definition more usual is to have :
+This library abstracts this format to let you use a more familiar representation:

 ```
 [